 The IRC in Kenya

-The IRC has been working in Kenya since 1992, providing essentials like clean water, health care and shelter to tens of thousands of refugees escaping conflict and natural disaster in Somalia, Sudan, Ethiopia and other neighboring countries.
-We also assist Kenyan communities that host refugees, as well as those affected by the post-election violence in late 2007.
-To foster long-term development, the IRC supports education, job training and conflict resolution so communities remain safe for women and children and become economically independent
+The IRC has been working in Kenya since 1992, providing health care, women’s protection, governance and rights, and nutrition services to hundreds of thousands of refugees and the Kenyan communities that host them.
+To foster long-term development, the IRC works with the Kenyan government, supporting system strengthening in health, nutrition and conflict resolution so communities remain safe for women and children.

 How We Help